ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 #### Using a backoff algorithm

-Mergesort is way faster than Insertion and Selection sort for large arrays because of the better complexity.
+Mergesort is much faster than Insertion and Selection sort for large arrays because of the better complexity.
 But when the arrays are small (perhaps 50 elements or so), the "slower" algorithms are actually faster -- the reason for this is that Mergesort is more complex which leads to larger constant factors.